mjjs/cyber-security-base-2021-project-1/README.md

 ```

 ## Flaws
-The flaws implemented in this project are described in the [./essay.txt](essay.txt) file.
+The flaws implemented in this project are described in the [essay.txt](essay.txt) file.